Hubbins67/nexthol-prismpro/index.rst

    .. figure:: images/ppro_48.png

 #.
 We are creating an Action that we can later use in our playbook to create a Task in Habitica.
-Fill in the following values replacing your name in the <YOUR NAME HERE> part.
+Fill in the following values replacing your initials in the *Initials* part.

 **Name:** *Initials* - Create Habitica Task